Provenance (The X-Files): Plot

-Navajo rubbings are found in the satchel of a motorcyclist who crashed while attempting to cross the U.S.-Canada border.
+Navajo rubbings are found in the satchel by a motorcyclist who crashed while attempting to cross the U.S.-Canada border.
 Dana Scully (Gillian Anderson) is called into a meeting with Alvin Kersh (James Pickens, Jr.), Walter Skinner (Mitch Pileggi), Brad Follmer (Cary Elwes) and a few unknown men.
 She is shown a copy of the rubbings and is asked whether she can identify them.
-After the meeting, Scully explains to John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish) that the rubbings are similar to ones she found on a wrecked spacecraft three years prior.
+After the meeting, Scully explains to John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish) that the rubbings are very similar to the ones she found on a wrecked spacecraft three years prior.
 Meanwhile, the motorcyclist uses an alien artifact which begins to heal the wounds from his crash.

-Meanwhile, in Alberta, a downed spacecraft is being excavated under the direction of Josepho, the leader of a UFO cult.
+Meanwhile, over in Alberta, a downed spacecraft is being excavated under the direction of Josepho, the leader of a UFO cult.
 At the FBI, Doggett breaks into Skinner's office and steals the rubbings, along with an FBI personnel file belonging to Agent Robert Comer (Neal McDonough), the motorcyclist.
 Reyes reveals that Comer's rubbings do not match those from Africa, suggesting the existence of a second craft.
 Meanwhile, Comer steals a truck, goes to Scully's apartment, overpowers Margaret Scully (Sheila Larken) and locks himself in William's room.
 Scully arrives and, after a struggle, is forced to shoot Comer when he tries to smother the baby.

 The mortally wounded Comer tells Scully that William "has to die".
 Scully searches his jacket and discovers the artifact.
 Later, in Calgary, one of the cultists, the Overcoat Woman, sees a newspaper headline about Comer's shooting; she rushes to the dig site and informs Josepho.
 In Washington, Kersh admits to Scully and Doggett that Comer had gone undercover into Josepho's cult, and reveals that he was a former U.S. military officer.
 Kersh explains that Comer was given the assignment to investigate a series of death threats against Fox Mulder (David Duchovny).

 As Reyes brings William back to Scully's apartment, Comer's artifact flies over William and hovers above his head.
-Scully, realizing something is wrong, plans to drive William to somewhere safe.
-At the same time, Doggett notices the Overcoat Woman watching them nearby.
+Scully, realizing something really is wrong, plans to drive William to somewhere safe.
+At the same time, Doggett notices the Overcoat Woman is watching them nearby.
 As Scully and Reyes drive away, Doggett confronts the woman at gunpoint, but she runs him over.
 Scully places William under the care of The Lone Gunmen, but they are soon ambushed by the Overcoat Woman.
 Upon finding an injured Doggett, Scully quickly rushes back to the Lone Gunmen, aware that someone is after her son.
 With Melvin Frohike (Tom Braidwood) and Richard Langly (Dean Haglund) incapacitated, the woman opens the back door of the van to find John Fitzgerald Byers (Bruce Harwood) holding William.
 The woman puts a gun to Byers' head.